 The most common ecological theory that underlies phenological mismatch studies (Appendix) is the Cushing match-mismatch hypothesis.
 This hypothesis predicts the often-shown concave down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
 While this curve has been applied across many ecosystems (CITES), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.

-Based on life-history theory, the Cushing match-mismatch hypothesis postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase with the peak of resource availability (Figure 1).
+Based on life-history theory, the Cushing match-mismatch hypothesis postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase with the peak of resource availability (Figure 1, Figure X).
 Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing the now-often-shown curve (Figure 1).
 For example, if a consumer emerges too early in the spring and the resource has not yet emerged, the consumer will risk starvation.
 At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1).
 For example, the early-emerging consumer can only survive so many days without food.

-This hypothesis is based on two important assumptions.
+This hypothesis is based on two important assumptions (Figure X?).
 First, the resource is the major controller on the consumer (i.e., strong interaction strength, bottom-up control; Cury et al, 2003).
 Second, the consumer and resource must present a certain degree of seasonality (e.g., resource is only available for part of the year; Durant et al. 2005; Durant et al. 2007), limiting the optimal period for growth and reproduction for the consumer.
 If neither of these assumptions is met, then fitness consequences due to changes in the relative timing of the interaction will be either weak or non-existent.

 Disconnect between theory and empirical studies

 In its original state, the hypothesis has been debated, contested and criticized, particularly in the marine literature (Durant et al. 2007, Leggett and DeBlois 1994*).
 In part because, although a relatively simple hypothesis, it is inherently difficult to test in the field, an assertion even Cushing himself made.
 Indeed, the shape and strength of the relationship of the curve varies greatly across observational studies (e.g., Philippart et al. 2013; Reed et al. 2013; Plard et al. 2014; Atkinson et al. 2015).

-While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are that make it difficult to determine whether this hypothesis is widely supported in the context of climate change.
-Below, we introduce the current objectives of the phenological mismatch literature, and then discuss how studies often fail to rigorously test the Cushing hypothesis.
+While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are two key theoretical areas that make it difficult to determine whether this hypothesis is widely supported in the context of climate change (Figure X).
+Below, we introduce the current objectives of the phenological mismatch literature, and then discuss how studies often fail to rigorously test the Cushing hypothesis and/or test pre-climate change conditions (Figure X).